Continuum-electron interferometry for enhancement of photoelectron circular dichroism and measurement of bound, free, and mixed contributions to chiral response

 Modifying the polarization configurations allows us to harness the full potential of the interferometric scheme.
 To this end, we evaluate the PECD with left/right polarization reversal for the XUV field, keeping the IR polarization linear, as indicated by the arrows in Fig.~\ref{fig:figure04}(a).
-In this scenario, the role of the IR field is reduced to merely promoting interferences between two consecutive harmonic components of the photoelectron wave packet generated in single-photon ionization by the XUV comb, whereas continuum-continuum transitions do not contribute to the PECD since the IR is linearly polarized.
-As before, the interferences can be controlled by the XUV-IR time delay, which for this configuration results in a maximum PECD of 25\%, shown in Fig.~\ref{fig:figure04}(a), at a photoelectron kinetic energy of 10.5 eV.
+In the polarization configuration of Fig.~\ref{fig:figure04}(a), the role of the IR field is reduced to merely promoting interferences between two consecutive harmonic components of the photoelectron wave packet generated in single-photon ionization by the XUV comb.
+In this scenario, continuum-continuum transitions do not contribute to the PECD since the IR is linearly polarized.
+As before, the interferences can be controlled by the XUV-IR time delay, which for this configuration results in a maximum PECD of 8\%, shown in Fig.~\ref{fig:figure04}(a), at a photoelectron kinetic energy of 10.5 eV.
+This has to be compared to the PECD of just 2\% in the absence of the IR field at the same photoelectron energy, obtained with appropriately shifted XUV frequencies, cf. Supplemental Material.

-This has to be compared to a PECD of 7\% in the absence of an IR field, the PECD drops to 7\% at the same photoelectron energy (with appropriately shifted XUV frequencies as discussed earlier).
-This drop in PECD from 25\% to 7\% highlights the role of interference between continuum states, even for a linearly polarized IR pulse.
-The difference between 33\% in Fig.~\ref{fig:figure01}(c) and 25\%, in Fig.~\ref{fig:figure04}(a) may be attributed to chiral effects directly in the continuum.
-In order to exclusively probe the chirality of the continuum states, Fig.~\ref{fig:figure04}(b) displays the PECD for fixed linear polarization of the XUV field and circular polarization of the IR pulse.
-A maximum PECD of 6\% is found at a photoelectron energy of 10.5 eV.
-This is remarkable since the PECD in this case is exclusively due to the continuum states.
+The enhancement of the PECD highlights the role of interference between continuum states, even for a linearly polarized IR pulse.
+The difference between 10\% in Fig.~\ref{fig:figure01}(c) and 8\%, in Fig.~\ref{fig:figure04}(a) may be attributed to chiral effects directly in the continuum.
+To directly probe the chirality of the continuum states, we show in Fig.~\ref{fig:figure04}(b) the PECD for fixed linear polarization of the XUV field and circular polarization of the IR pulse.
+A maximum PECD of 2\% is found at a photoelectron energy of 10.5 eV.
+The PECD of 2\% shown in Fig.~\ref{fig:figure04}(b) is exclusively due to the continuum states as bound states do not contribute to the PECD for linearly polarized XUV fields.